Dr. Saif Ahmad

 2018 - Present

-At Healthsign, Dr. Ahmad and his team have developed the patent-pending Healthsign Smart Wristband, which is the first wearable that integrates proprietary biosensors and algorithms to accurately monitor all vital signs including body temperature, blood oxygen saturation, respiration rate, heart rate, and non-invasive blood pressure.
+At Healthsign, Dr. Ahmad and his team have developed the patented Healthsign Smart Wristband, which is the first wearable that integrates proprietary biosensors and algorithms to accurately monitor key human vital signs including non-invasive blood pressure (NIBP), blood oxygen saturation (SpO2), temperature, respiration rate, and heart rate.

 Founder & CEO